CVR-Skidz/CVR-Skidz.github.io/_topics/Content/The_World_Wide_Web.md

 2. Schema: defining a valid document structure and tag names
 3. Presentation: controls rendering of information

-XML is well formed when conforms to the syntax of XML and valid when it coforms to the DTD given in the document.
+XML is well formed when it conforms to the syntax of XML and valid when it coforms to the DTD given in the document.
 A DTD (Document Type Definition) validates an XML document with constraints such as:

 1. What elements are required
 2. The order elements are allowed to appear in